Look for bottlenose dolphins when sailing in or out.

-There isn't much to the Invergordon cruise terminal, it consists mainly of a long pier with room for ships as large as the QE2, but the setting is pleasant, and there's a small shop near the foot of the pier where friendly locals are selling whisky, crafts, jewelry, and Scottish food gifts.
+There isn't much to the Invergordon cruise terminal, it consists mainly of a long pier and a short pier with room for ships as large as the QE2, but the setting is pleasant, and there's a small shop near the foot of the pier where friendly locals are selling whisky, crafts, jewelry, and Scottish food gifts.
 The town is only a few minutes walk away.
+On occasion your when all berths are occupied, your ship will anchor and will tender you ashore.

 Invergordon offers a friendly welcome to all cruise ships with pipe bands and traditional dancing giving the passengers a glimpse of what the Highlands of Scotland has to offer its visitors.